suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 ```

 We also turn the navigation elements in the header into links.
 Since we don't
-yet have a destination for these links we'll use the placeholder `#` which will
+yet have a destination for these links, we'll use the placeholder `#`, which
-refer to the current page.
+will refer to the current page.

 ```html
 <li><a href="#">Home</a></li>